Last Updated on July 14, 2023

 In Arkansas, we have tons of little drive through ice stations where ice just falls out of a chute.
 We were not so fortunate here.

-I didn’t want to bring a lot of glass camping.
+I didn’t want to bring a lot of glass on the camping trip.
 So we packed things in open stainless steel bowls and my tiffins.
-But, the tiffins in the cooler weren’t water tight.
+But, the tiffins weren’t watertight in the cooler.

 We also brought way too much food.
 Before we left, Justin opened the fridge and just kept throwing more stuff in the cooler…. lesson learned.